Top 10 Photos of 2023

 Two Pharoah hound dogs stand on a dock in Rutledge, GA at dog friendly Hard Labor Creek State Park.

-So enough preamble, here, in no particular order are my top images from this year...
+Here, in no particular order, are my top 10.

 A bay horse photographed against a black background with her neck and cheek accented by gold glitter in this image by equine photographer Courtney Bryson